220620NET/trainer-code/07FrontEnd/html_css.md

 ### Including CSS in your HTML
 - Inline: Style attribute
 - Internal: Style Tag
-- External: a separate CSS file through Link tag
+- *External*: a separate CSS file through Link tag

 ### Selectors
 *If you remember 1 thing about CSS, remember this*